 You may have itchy skin for a few days after PUVA treatment.
 Check with your team but using non perfumed moisturisers after the treatment can help.

-Doctors think that psoralen could cause birth defects, so you must not have PUVA treatment if you are pregnant.
+You should not have PUVA treatment if you are pregnant.
 You should use reliable contraception throughout your course of treatment if there is any chance you could become pregnant.

 Talk to your doctor or nurse about contraception before starting treatment.